Johnny, Johnny: Chart performance

 On the French SNEP Singles Chart, "Johnny, Johnny" debuted at number eight on the chart edition of 2 March 1985, climbed to number one in its fifth week and stayed at the top for four weeks, alternating with Al Corley's "Square Rooms".
-After that, it dropped to number six and kept on falling.
-It remained for 14 weeks in the top ten and 23 weeks on the chart (top 50).
-Mas thus became the first female artist to reach number one on the new SNEP French Singles Chart.
+After that, it dropped to number six, and remained for 14 weeks in the top ten and 23 weeks on the chart (top 50).
+Mas became the first female artist to reach number one on the new SNEP French Singles Chart.
 "Johnny, Johnny" was played heavily on French radios, topping both the FM and the AM stations charts.
 Mas's previous single, "Toute première fois", had achieved Gold status awarded by the Syndicat National de l'Édition Phonographique, the French certifier, for over 500,000 units.
 The 2005 version failed to reach the top 100.

 On the European Hot 100, "Johnny, Johnny" entered at number 34 on 11 March 1985 and peaked at 25 four weeks later.
 On the European Airplay Top 50, it debuted at number 30 on 4 February 1985, peaked at number 13 in its 13th week, and charted for a total of 19 weeks.